OH MY GOD! YOU KILLED MORGAN...

 “I pitched a limited series, but then Dan Didio asked if I could make it an ongoing, and then it was decided to end it with #12,” said Grell.
 “I let everyone know going in that this was my intent (to kill Travis Morgan).”

-But once again, the plan for a 12 issue run was changed, and it was decided to extend beyond the first 12 issues.
+But once again, the plan for a 12-issue run was changed, and it was decided to extend the series.
 Nevertheless, Grell chose to continue with his original plan to kill Morgan off, a story he laid the foundations for more than 35 years ago.
 “I always planned to kill Morgan off and hand the reigns over to his son.”

 Until then, Grell has plenty of projects to keep himself busy.
 His other original creation, Jon Sable, will be seen again in a series entitled “Rules of the Hunt,” and a second Sable novel has been in the works for some time.

-The Pilgrim, a comic he originally created with writer Mark Ryan for the Web site comicmix.com, is due to be published by IDW starting in April 2010.
+The Pilgrim, a comic he originally created with writer Mark Ryan for comicmix.com, is due to be published by IDW starting in April 2010.
 “I also have two projects aimed at DC specifically, one based on existing material and one original.”

 Grell is also working on an upcoming X-Men Forever annual with Chris Claremont.
 “It’s a different method of working than I’ve ever done,” he says.
 “Chris works in the classic 'Marvel style,' rather than full script, so it’s a real challenge.